-Star Trek fans will recall the episode “Devil in the Dark” where a silicon based creature burrowed through rock.
-While we know of no such animal, silicon does form a diverse range of molecules, suggesting it is not impossible.
-On Earth, it forms over 3000 different compounds.
-Many of these are silicates and an interesting subgroup of these are zeolite catalysts.
+Star Trek fans will recall the episode “Devil in the Dark” where a silicon-based creature burrowed through rock.
+While we know of no such animal, silicon does form a diverse range of molecules.
+Here on Earth, it forms over 3000 different compounds and can be found in silicates such as beach sand, computer chips and clays.
+Silicon also forms aluminosilicates also known as zeolites which are used as oil cracking catalysts, water purifiers & other important applications.

 What is a Zeolite?